Over the years, the ABA has adopted various resolutions that focus on disability law or disability rights that are now ABA policy.

 - Urges the US President, US Senators, US Circuit Courts of Appeals and Circuit Judicial Councils, US District Courts, and Judicial Conference of the US to emphasize the importance of racial, ethnic, disability, sexual orientation, gender identity, and gender diversity when selecting persons for judicial appointments, appointing persons for judicial appointments, and/or hiring individuals in the federal court system.(8/2016)

 - Urges state and territorial bar licensing entities to eliminate any questions that ask about mental health history, diagnoses or treatment when determining character and fitness for the purpose of bar admission.
 The questions should focus instead on conduct or behavior that impairs an applicant’s ability to practice law in a competent, ethical and professional manner.
-(8/2015) (Downloadable file)
+(8/2015) (PDF)

 - Expresses the ABA’s support for prompt ratification, by the United States and other nations, of the Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired, or Otherwise Print-Disabled (the Treaty).
 The Treaty is designed to address a problem that has become known as the “book famine.”
 Over 300 million visually-impaired and other print-disabled persons, the majority of them in developing countries, are excluded from accessing over 95 percent of all published works.
 The Treaty provides a legal framework for addressing that problem in a manner that is fair and just, and respects the architecture of the international copyright system.
 (8/2014)